-Sem: F, S, as needed Pre-Req: ARTP 1110 or permission of instructor
+Sem: F, S, as needed 3 Lec. hrs./week

+Pre-Req: ARTP 1110 or permission of instructor

 An introduction to oil and/or acrylic paint.
 Exploration of stretching, surface preparation, manipulation of paint and processes involved in the creation of a painting.